phetter/neo-python/docs/source/neo/SmartContract/smartcontracts.rst

   neo>

-You may have noticed that even though there is a ``print`` command in the contract, you didn not see anything printed out.
+You may have noticed that even though there is a ``print`` command in the contract, you did not see anything printed out.
 Lets fix that by turning on smart contract events and running it again.

 .. code-block:: sh